 While there are plenty of sandy beaches to get acquainted with your first breathe underwater, once you gain some confidence, exploring the more advanced sites of Koh Tao is a perfect next step up.

 A lesser known destination, but equally deserving of a place on this budget diving list!
 Situated on the northern coast of Colombia, Taganga is a gateway to the Caribbean without the price tag!
-I worked here for a few months and I think this place should be a lot busier than it is.
+I worked here for a few months and I think this place really should be a lot busier than it is!
 That being said, there are many backpackers that come to do their Open Water Course here, and the number is growing as word gets out about the beautiful marine life and cheap prices.
+For now, the beautiful coral reefs around Tayrona National park remain uncrowded and untouched, making it the perfect place to learn to dive before word gets out!

 Taganga is right on the edge of the Tayrona National Park, where most centres make daily trips for divers.
 Expect to see huge brain coral, fan coral and other interested underwater topography, as well as colorful fish, squid, lobster, seahorses, Eels and more.
 Easily the best dive centre in town, Ocean Lovers offers the Open Water course for $290 USD.
 The town itself is laid back, and popular with Colombian tourists and backpackers.
-Often used as a gateway for those who want to explore Tayrona, if you are in the area you would be crazy not to take advantage of these prices.
+Taganga is often used as a gateway for those who want to explore Tayrona.
+If you are in the area you would be crazy not to take advantage of these prices.
 Read my guide to diving in Tayrona Park for more detailed information!

 Iconic locations for learning to dive

-Some destinations around the world are infamous for their amazing diving.
+Some destinations around the world are infamous for their amazing underwater life.
 Whilst some locations are too advanced to learn to dive for the first time, there are several that offer amazing dives suitable for new divers too.

 Great Barrier Reef

 The Great Barrier Reef is on any divers’ bucket list.
 More than two million visitors check out this natural wonder of the world each year.
-It’s not cheap to get certified for scuba diving in Cairns, the gateway to the Great Barrier Reef.
-Therefore, some people choose to get certified for scuba diving before their trip.
-But if you are short in time at home, the Great Barrier Reef is one of the best places in the world to learn to scuba dive.
-The water doesn’t get too cold (24°c in winter; 30°C in summer), which is very comfortable and removes some of the stress of learning scuba diving.
+Cairns is the gateway to the Great Barrier reef.
+Many people learn to dive before coming here, as it isn’t the cheapest place to get certified.
+However if you are prepared to reach into your pockets, the Great Barrier Reef is one of the best places in the world to learn to scuba dive.
+The water doesn’t get too cold (24°c in winter; 30°C in summer), which is very comfortable and removes some of the stress of learning to dive.
 The water visibility is good, and there are no particular difficulties.
 Plus, there are plenty of things to see after you finish your exercises: you’re exploring the largest living thing on Earth!

 A liveaboard option from Cairns or Port Douglas is one of the most popular ways to explore the Great Barrier Reef.
 The boat has time to travel to several sites on the outer reef, which are a lot more beautiful than the reefs closer to shore.